gitpraths/amfoss-tasks/README.md

 ## My Fields of Interest and How I Plan to Work on Them
 I am intersted in ML and Web Development.
-- **Machine Learning:** I have been taking Adv ML course (Part 2) by Andrew NG and wish to improve my skills with the same
+- **Machine Learning:** I am planning on taking Adv ML course (Part 2) by Andrew NG and wish to improve my skills with the same
 - **Web Development:** I have designed and worked on multiple projects so far, and I am eager to continue improving my skills and expanding my expertise.

 In my free time, I enjoy reading books and dancing for fun.
 I also listen to True Crime podcasts daily.